MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 ### Move numbers from Calling Plans to Operator Connect

 To move numbers from Calling Plans to Operator Connect, you'll need to provide your operator with the following information:

 - Your tenant ID

-- The emergency service addresses associated with the new PSTN numbers.
+- The emergency service addresses associated with the new PSTN numbers

 Your operator will provide new PSTN test numbers and upload these numbers to your tenant.
 You'll need to go to your operator's website to acquire these phone numbers.
 See [Operators](#operators) to learn more.